DevShashankSharma/Cloudcredits/webstart/README.md

-# EasyPage
+# WebStart : Easy web development for beginners.

-**EasyPage** is a drag-and-drop website builder that allows users to create responsive, customizable web pages with ease.
+**WebStart** is a drag-and-drop website builder that allows users to create responsive, customizable web pages with ease.
 It features a user-friendly canvas, a variety of pre-built components, and an intuitive style editor.
-EasyPage also supports dark mode, responsive design, and advanced styling for sections and elements.
+WebStart also supports dark mode, responsive design, and advanced styling for sections and elements.

 ## Features